angeliufus/angeliufus/README.md

 ## Fun Facts

 When I'm not knee-deep in data, you can find me:
-- Sketching my thoughts or my 2 british shorthair cats 🎨
+- Sketching my thoughts or cuddling my 2 british shorthair cats 🎨
 - Exploring the great outdoors through hiking ⛰️
 - Cooking up delicious real food 🍳
 - Immersing myself in movie festivals 🎬